 Joanne de Vries, Founder & CEO

-The foundation is the brainchild of Joanne de Vries, a communications consultant with almost 25 years experience in social marketing, risk communication, market research, and project design, development, delivery, and evaluation.
+The foundation is the brainchild of Joanne de Vries, a communications consultant with more than 30 years experience in social marketing, risk communication, market research, and project design, development, delivery, and evaluation.
 She has worked closely with all levels of government throughout BC to help them educate and consult with their publics about sustainability issues, such as strategic and community planning, water and wastewater management, solid waste management, transportation demand management, and energy efficiency.